redis-stack/redis-stack-docs/docs/ui/insight/plugins/plugin-development.md

 ## Core script of the plugin

-This is the required script with defined visualization methods.
+The core (required) script contains function and its export (functions, for multiple visualizations).
-The core script contains function and its export (functions - for multiple visualizations), which is run after the relevant visualization is selected in the Workbench.
+The script is run after the relevant visualization is selected in **Workbench**.

 The following function receives props of the executed commands:

 ```typescript
 interface Props {
   command: string; // executed command